I recently rode Amtrak for the first time, and I must admit that the United States can do better in the area of rail travel.

 Amtrak’s food service is actually quite good, although it can be a bit pricey.
 A full dinner runs $16 – $24 and breakfast $7 – $12.
 Although if one wants to go continental, it’s cheaper.

-Despite the obvious shortage of staff, funds, and infrastructure, the negative aspects of the government-owned company never appeared to dampen the spirits of the employees.
-The staff consisted of the friendliest, most hospitable, and most helpful transportation employees I’ve ever encountered.
+Amtrak’s employees, at least from my lone experience, appear to match and even exceed any flight crew of any major airline in customer service and work ethic.
+Despite the obvious shortage of staff and the poor infrastructure, the negative aspects of the government-owned company never appeared to dampen the employees’ spirits.
+They consisted of the friendliest, most hospitable, and most helpful transportation employees I’ve ever encountered.
 One of the controllers immediately took me to a better seat after the debacle with my luggage.
 Also, despite overhearing them complain among themselves of having to work 70 – 80-hour weeks, they were always eager to help and make customers’ journey as pleasant as possible.
-Amtrak’s employees, at least from my lone experience appear to match and even exceed any flight crew of any major airline in customer service and work ethic.

 Other than freezing all night, the trip was largely pleasant.
 The WIFI which Amtrak wisely undersells was surprisingly reliable.